har5h1l/WellnessGrid/README.md

 > **Empowering teens to take control of their health journey**

 A comprehensive health tracking and AI wellness platform designed specifically for teenagers managing chronic conditions like Type 1 Diabetes.
 WellnessGrid combines intuitive health tracking tools with AI-powered insights to help teens stay on top of their wellness.
+This app was a submission for the Congressional App Challenge.

 ---